Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Hadith,Musnad Ahmad and Sunan al-Darimi (hasan),"You have come to ask about righteousness?
 I said: Yes.
 He said: Consult your heart.
 Righteousness is that about which the soul feels at peace and the heart feels tranquil.
 And sin is what wavers in the soul and rebounds back and forth in the chest, even though people give you their opinion in its favor again and again."]

 Subhan'Allah.
 In a few short phrases, the Prophet ﷺ gave us a complete internal standard by which to judge ourselves.
-Let us break this down carefully, because every phrase carries weight.

 First: "Righteousness is good character."

-This is not a small statement.
-Think about it: the Prophet ﷺ took the biggest, broadest word in the religion — birr, which Allah uses in the Quran to describe paradise itself — and he summarized it in one phrase.
-Good character.
+The Prophet ﷺ did not say righteousness is long prayers or endless fasting.
+He said al-birr husn al-khuluq — righteousness is good character.
+He took the biggest word in the religion — birr, which Allah uses to describe paradise itself — and summarized it in one phrase.

 Allah says in Surah al-Baqarah: